2 killed in Russian attacks on Ukraine as prospects for talks remain uncertain

-KYIV, Ukraine — (AP) — Russia's drone and missile attacks on Ukraine on Saturday killed at least two people, including a 9-year-old girl, officials said, as uncertainty remains whether Kyiv diplomats will attend a new round of peace talks proposed by Moscow for early next week in Istanbul.
+KYIV, Ukraine — (AP) — Russian drone and missile attacks on Ukraine on Saturday killed at least two people, including a 9-year-old girl, officials said, as uncertainty remains about whether Kyiv diplomats will attend a new round of peace talks proposed by Moscow for early next week in Istanbul.

 Russian troops launched some 109 drones and five missiles across Ukraine overnight and into Saturday, the Ukrainian air force said.
 Three of the missiles and 42 drones were destroyed and another 30 drones failed to reach their targets without causing damage, it said.